 Build resilience to better handle diabetes

 Resilience is the ability to withstand and bounce back from adversity.
-Studies in people with diabetes have shown that high levels of resilience are related to lower A1C levels, indicating better glycemic control.
+Studies in people with diabetes have shown that high resilience levels are related to lower A1C levels, indicating better glycemic control.

-Some people are lucky enough to be born with a high level of resilience, but even if you're not one of them, you can boost your resilience.
+Some people are lucky enough to be born with a high resilience level, but even if you're not one of them, you can still boost your resilience.
+Resilience can help you reduce stress and anxiety and improve your coping skills.
 Here are some tips to get you started:

-- Accept that change is part of life: Accept circumstances that can't be changed and instead focus on circumstances that you can alter.
+- Accept that change is part of life.
+Accept circumstances that can't be changed.
+Instead, focus on what you can change.

-- Take decisive action: When there are situations you can change, take action.
-Don't detach from problems and just wish they would go away.
+- Take action.
+When there are situations you can change, take action.
+Don't cut yourself off from problems and wish they would disappear.

-- Maintain a hopeful outlook: Cultivate an optimistic outlook and expect that good things will happen in your life.
-Try visualizing what you want, rather than worrying about what you fear.
+- Keep a positive and hopeful outlook.
+Cultivate an optimistic outlook.
+Think that good things will happen in your future and life.
+Picture what you want in the future instead of worrying about your fears.

-- Take care of yourself: Exercise regularly and eat a healthy diet.
-Meditate or join a faith community.
-Engage in activities that you enjoy and find relaxing.
+- Take care of yourself.
+Get regular exercise, eat a healthy diet, get enough sleep and practice self-care.
+Consider meditating or joining a faith community.
+Get involved in activities that are fun and relaxing for you.
 You'll be better able to cope with challenges when you're mentally and physically strong.